Tunis where to eat: The best restaurants and typical dishes

 Website

-Budget Restaurants (cost below 25 dinars per person)
+Budget Restaurants (cost under 25 dinars per person)

 Cafè de Paris Brasserie

-Closed on Fridays, this café is a typical French brasserie.
-The Brasserie is an informal and relaxing place where you can consume individual meals or local cuisine dishes.
+Closed on Fridays, this Café is a typical French brasserie.
+The Brasserie is a place with an informal and relaxing atmosphere where you can have individual meals or local dishes.
 There are many on Avenue Habib Bourguiba, but this is one of the most popular.
-Here, in particular, you can order traditional Tunisian dishes, but also salads and pasta.
+Here, in particular, you can order traditional Tunisian dishes, as well as salads and pasta.

 Address: Avenue Habib Bourguiba, Tunis